joypauls/joypauls.dev-hugo/content/posts/contrast_enhancement/index.md

 ## Histogram Stretching

 Returning to the original image, we can check the histogram of pixel intensities to reveal why it feels flat and dull.
 Note that since a color image is more complex to work with, the lightness[^1] histogram is used to illustrate the concept.
-In a typical 8-bit grayscale image, there are 256 possible values a pixel can take on.
-The x-axis shows that the darkest possible pixel has a value of 0 and the brightest possible pixel has a value of 255.
+If you're unfamiliar, think of lightness as a measure of how bright a pixel is, independent of its color.
+In a typical 8-bit grayscale image, there are 256 possible values a pixel can take on, so the x-axis shows that the darkest possible pixel has a value of 0 and the brightest possible pixel has a value of 255.

 ![A grayscale test image](./images/original_histogram.png#center "A grayscale test image")